Skip to main content

 Deer/Rabbit Resistant: yes / yes

-Attracts Butterflies or Pollinators: offers nectar to long-tongued bees, bumblebees, butterflies, skippers, hummingbird moths, and bee flies.
+Attracts Butterflies or Pollinators: It is not a pollinator magnet, but offers nectar to long-tongued bees, bumblebees, less so attracts butterflies, skippers, hummingbird moths, and bee flies.
 Caterpillars of several moths feed on the foliage (also on other species of Monarda), as well as beetles.

 Attracts Hummingbirds: yes